parroty/excheck/README.md

 Property-based testing for Elixir (QuickCheck style).
 It uses Erlang's [triq](https://github.com/krestenkrab/triq) library for underlying checking engine, and ExCheck's modules provide wrapper macros for ExUnit tests.

+Note: as of v0.5, `triqng/triq` is applied for fixing the issue #30.

 ### Installation